killiansarsah/Aws-Projects/ebs-volume-backup-and-restore/README.md

 ✅ I restored a volume from the snapshot
 ✅ I reattached and verified the restored volume using the Console

----

-## 🗂️ Project Structure

-Everything for this project is explained in this README file.
-But here’s how you can organize files if you upload screenshots:

----

 ## 🛠️ Services Used